ha7ilm/openwebrx/README.md

 - Multiple SDR devices can be used simultaneously
 - [digiham](https://github.com/jketterl/digiham) based demodularors (DMR, YSF)
 - [dsd](https://github.com/f4exb/dsdcc) based demodulators (D-Star, NXDN)
+- [wsjt-x](https://physics.princeton.edu/pulsar/k1jt/wsjtx.html) based demodulators (FT8, FT4, WSPR, JT65, JT9)

+**News (2019-07-21 by DD5JFK)**
+- Latest Features:
+  - More WSJT-X have been added, including the new FT4 mode
+  - I started adding a bandplan feature, the first thing visible is the "dial" indicator that brings you right to the dial frequency for digital modes
+  - fixed some bugs in the websocket communication which broke the map

 **News (2019-07-13 by DD5JFK)**
 - Latest Features: